Mateus-A-Carvalho/javascript-algorithms-data-structures-fcc/calorie-counter/README.md

 After we prevent the `form` element to submit the data, we assing `isError` control variable to `false`.
 After it we create a set of variables with `const` to store node-lists of elements with `querySelectorAll` method.

+Then, there will be another set of variables that will store the result of returning of `getCaloriesFromInputs()` function.

 ```javascript
 function calculateCalories(e) {
   e.preventDefault();